-This type of telescope uses a combination of curved mirrors to collect and focus light.
-The main reason for its invention was to eliminate chromatic aberration.
+Reflecting telescopes use a combination of curved mirrors to collect and focus light.
+The main reason for their invention was to eliminate chromatic aberration.
 Each color has its wavelength – when passing through the lens, each focuses at a different point, causing the image to appears blurry.

 The name "reflector" already implies that this type of telescope relies on reflection and not on refraction.

 The light enters the optical tube and travels to the curved primary mirror, which is located at the bottom of the tube.
 The light rays are collected and then reflected towards the secondary mirror.
-Depending on the design, the light is brought to a focus on the side of the telescope (Newtonian design) or reflected through a hole in the primary mirror (Cassegrain design).
+Depending on the design, the light is brought to a focus on the side of the telescope (Newtonian design) or reflected through a hole in the primary mirror (Cassegrain telescope design).